2A28 Grom: Applications

 Namibian Wer’wolf MKII MRAPs armed with the 2A28 Grom.

 In Soviet and Russian service, the only other armored fighting vehicle besides the BMP-1 known to have utilized the 2A28 Grom was the BMD-1.
 However, it is also mounted on other BMP-1 inspired designs, like the Chinese Type 86 (WZ-501) and the Iranian Boragh.

 Both the Armed Forces of the Islamic Republic of Iran and the Cuban Revolutionary Armed Forces are known to possess a number of wheeled BTR-60PB armored personnel carriers retrofitted with the complete turret and main gun assembly of the BMP-1.
 There is a fire support variant of the WZ-551 in Chinese service equipped with the 2A28 Grom in a modified turret.
 The Namibian Army currently operates a variant of the WZ-523 and the Wer'wolf MKII APC mounting the BMP-1 turret.

 In May 2024, in the context of the 2022 Russian invasion of Ukraine, the Russian military was seen using a towed version of the system, seemingly cannibalized from armored vehicles.

-Later same year in July 2024, another video appeared online showing crudely assembled 2A28 Grom gun, still attached to BMP-1 turret ring, with civilian trailer and tractor for transportation.
+Later, the same year in July 2024, another video appeared online showing a crudely assembled 2A28 Grom gun, still attached to BMP-1 turret ring, with civilian trailer and tractor for transportation.
 The video shows members of the 25th Combined Arms Army transporting the artillery piece into position, uncoupling the gun from tractor and stabilizing it on metal supports fitted on rails welded to the turret ring.
 This allows the gun assembly mounted inside the ring to move horizontally.
-The gun lays on it's supports while firing, as ordinary commercial trailer can't provide enough resistance to recoil of the gun.
+The gun lays on its supports while firing, as an ordinary commercial trailer cannot provide enough resistance to the recoil of the gun.